UPPMAX/uppmax_intro_cases/docs/linux_basics.md

 - Huh, ``rwxrwsr-x``?
 - `s` in the group means `x` but with *gid bit set* ( g roup id of creator not launcher).
   - The s or sticky bit is a group permission on directories which changes the default behaviour of new files are created with the same group_id as the users group_id to new files inheriting the group_id from the parent directory.
 - `S` means `-` with gid bit set (rarely seen).
-- Among other things, this makes the default group for new files/subdirectories the g2020018 group.
+- Among other things, this makes the default group for new files/subdirectories the, for instance, ``p_introtouppmax`` group.

 ## Changing permissions